-C8C Please indicate how your institution will use the SAT or ACT writing component; check all that apply:
+COC Please indicate now your institution will use the SAT of ACT writing component, check all that apply.

 C8C SAT essay ACT essay

 C8C For admission

 C8C For placement

 C8C For advising

 C8C In place of an application essay

 C8C As a validity check on the

+application essay

-C8C No college policy as of now
+C8C No college policy as of now · ·

 C8C Not using essay component X X

-C8D In addition. does your institution use applicants' test scores for academic advising?
+C8D In addition, does your institution use applicants' test scores for academic advising?

-C8D Yes No Χ
+C8D , Yes No X

-C8E Latest date by which SAT or ACT scores must be received for fall-term C8E Latest date by which SAT Subject Test scores must be received for fall- A term admission August 10
+C8E Latest date by which SAT or ACT scores must be received for fall-term August 10 C8E Latest date by which SAT Subject Test scores must be received for fall-term admission

-C8F If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some students, or Not required for students over the age of 21 or for non-degree seeking students.
+005 If you have the control to shall the control to shall the control to the control Car If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some students, or if tests are not required of some students): C8F Not required for students over the age of 21 or for non-degree seeking students.